Introduction

 What Are the Employer's Income Withholding Responsibilities?

 An income withholding order or notice may be Judicial (which originates in the court system and is ordered by a judge) or Administrative (which originates through the local child support enforcement agency's "administrative process" in order to expedite case handling; it is ordered by a child support hearing officer or equivalent; bearing the same authority as a judge.)
-When child support is ordered for an employee, the employer will receive an Order/Notice to Withhold Income for Child and Spousal Support (JFS 04047).
+When child support is ordered for an employee, the employer will receive the Income Withholding for Support (JFS 04047).
 The parent is not required to tell his employer that she/he owes child support.

 Upon receipt of an Order/Notice to Withhold Income: